lgatto/TeachingMaterial/R/rprog.md

 | lapply   | list/vector  | list   |
 | apply    | matrix/array | vector/matrix [*] |

-[*] will acually depend on the subscripts the function will applied over.
+[*] will actually depend on the subscripts the function will applied over.